March 26, 2018

 If you are taking the NaNoWriMo challenge you can find me by my author name, starrstories.
 The title of the novel is Desert Haven and the genre is literary.

-Synopsis: Desert Haven chronicles the past and present women’s land movement in fictionalized short stories that take place over a forty year time span.
+Synopsis: Desert Haven is a novel that chronicles the past and present women’s land movement in linked short stories that take place over a forty year time span.
 Each story relates to the theme and moves the novel forward, following a cast of characters through their challenges, choices and transformations.

 This is the mock-up of the cover I made using InDesign: